barseghyanartur/django-dash/README.rst

 ``django-dash`` (later on named Dash) is a customisable, modular dashboard application framework for Django.

 Dash allows users to create their own custom dashboards.
-Supports theeming (in Dash themes are called layouts) and multiple workspaces.
+Supports theming (in Dash themes are called layouts) and multiple workspaces.
 Dash comes with extensive pythonic API which allows developers to create new Dash plugins, as well as to modify bundled ones.